June 2026 : Healing Happens at the Speed of Relationship

 We may also begin to recognize the roots of our felt sense of disconnection, pain, overwhelm.

-There have been many moments where being in our bodies, sensing our full experience and feeling okay in our environment including connections with other humans was more threatening than ‘acting okay.’
+There have been many moments where being in our bodies, sensing our full experience, expressing what we were feeling and including the reverberations of that in our connections with those around us was more threatening than ‘acting okay.’

-So ‘acting okay’ helped us survive, to make it through those experiences of aloneness.
+So ‘acting okay’ helped us survive, to make it through those moments of aloneness in our experience .

-What is also true is that in those times when we have to betray our own authentic experiences in the interest of survival, we also lose access to important parts or ourselves.
+What is also true is that in those times when we have to betray our own authentic experiences in the interest of survival, we also lose access to important parts of ourselves.

 We can become more and more disconnected from our bodies, our felt sense of knowing and from experiencing ease and well-being.